 For example, take the prophecy of Daniel.
-600 years before Jesus was born, Daniel was carried off to Babylon, and while he was there, the king had a dream about this powerful man or great image of a man, with a head of gold, chest and arms of silver, a belly and thighs of bronze, legs of iron and feet of iron and clay.
+600 years before Jesus was born, Daniel was carried off to Babylon, and while he was there, the king had a dream about this powerful man or great image of a man, with a head of gold, chest and arms of silver, a belly and thighs of bronze, and feet of clay.
 Remember reading that in the book of Daniel?
 King Nebuchadnezzar was perplexed by his dream, so he called on Daniel to interpret the dream (Daniel 2:31-44).
-Daniel explains to the king that this image with the various parts represented four great kingdoms or empires that would arise.
+Daniel explains to the king that this image with four parts represented four great kingdoms or empires that would arise.
 He begins by describing the Babylonian empire that was in power at the time.
 He said that it was represented by the head of gold, as it was a mighty and powerful kingdom.
 But he said that a lesser kingdom was coming after that one, that being Medo-Persia, according to Daniel 8:20, which arose in 539 B.C. and was represented by the chest and arms of silver in King Nebuchadnezzar's dream.
 Then, about 330 B.C., we see the rise of Greece.
 That's the third kingdom, according to Daniel 8:21.
-Then come legs of iron and the feet of iron clay, in 63 B.C., which was the Roman Empire, which was in power during the days of Jesus and was later divided into several parts.
-This was the last great kingdom in Nebuchadnezzar's vision.
+Then come the feet of clay, in 63 B.C., which was the Roman Empire, which was in power during the days of Jesus.
+It was the fourth and final political kingdom in Daniel's vision.
+Those were the feet of clay that Nebuchadnezzar saw.

 What was the point of all of this?
-What would happen after these kingdoms arose?
-Listen to Daniel: Those kingdoms' days were numbered.
+What would happen after these four kingdoms arose in history?
+Listen to Daniel.
+Those kingdom's days that he talks about in the vision were numbered.